ZcashFoundation/zebra/README.md

 ## Alpha Release Details

-Our first alpha release is planned for the December 8th, 2020.
-Zebra's architecture is mostly filled out but we're missing most of the validation logic.
+Our first alpha release is planned for December 8th, 2020.
+Zebra's architecture is mostly filled out but most of the validation logic is incomplete.
 Right now we only support syncing and storing the block chain and a few critical consensus checks.
-We do validate proof of work and bitcoin merkle roots, so we shouldn't diverge from zcashd without expensive work being done to mislead zebra.
+We do validate proof of work and bitcoin merkle roots, so we shouldn't diverge from zcashd without expensive work being done to mislead zebrad.
 This alpha release is aimed at establishing our release process, support process, and ironing out bugs in the supporting storage and networking code.

-If you're interested in testing out zebra please feel free, but keep in mind that there is a lot of key functionality still missing.
+If you're interested in testing out zebrad please feel free, but keep in mind that there is a lot of key functionality still missing.

 ### System Requirements